 - Venders – in most cases were just pushing their products and services with little investment in understanding the organization.
 They would talk about being a trusted advisor but invested zero into that relationship. venders bombard organizations with email and phone calls but rarely invest time facetime.
 For example, how do I know where your product fits?
 How will it help my organization achieve its goals?
 How do I sell it to my executive team for budgeting?
 How do I make sure its successful in the organization once its deployed?

-- Some organizations just can’t be helped – this is generally the case with companies going through mergers and acquisitions or they are on the tail end of it.
+- Some organizations just can’t be helped – this is generally the case with companies going through mergers and acquisitions, financial services and government organizations.
 Internally focused, waffling from re-organization, they simply can’t be helped since peoples focus is on job protection first, customer/work a distant second.
 Or simply the organizations culture has been destroyed from poor management, distrust, outsourcing, downsizing to name a few, in these cases people don’t collaborate much and won’t take risks in fear of being downsized or fired.

 - Job descriptions don’t match actual job – I’ve experienced this before but not as much as the past five years. the job was completely different and not challenging actually.
 One hiring manager told me he knowingly exaggerated the role to attract an expert.
 One manager listed projects and when I joined they didn’t exist – no budget or executive sponsorship.
 He said the next time he added projects to his book of work he’d make sure the executive are on board and funding is available – really!!